tmtsoftware/csw/docs/src/main/services/location.md

 ## Resolving Connections

-The `list` API returns a list of the currently registered connections from the LocationService.
+The `list` API returns a list of the currently registered connections from the Location Service.

 A connection of interest can be looked up using the `resolve` or `find` methods: